jquery/jquery-migrate/warnings.md

 ### JQMIGRATE: Additional params for 'jQuery.easing' functions are not documented and redundant

-**Cause**: Additional params for `jQuery.easing` methods were never documented and redundant, same behavior could be easily achived by other means.
+**Cause**: Additional params for `jQuery.easing` methods were never documented and redundant, same behavior could be easily achieved by other means.

 **Solution**: Instead of using time and duration arguments, etc; it is already sufficient to use only first "percentage" argument.